lugolabs/circles/README.md

 Lightweight JavaScript library that generates circular graphs in SVG.
 Now with animation.

-### Get Started

-1. Get the library
-2. Install all the dependencies, run `npm install`
-3. Once you have the dependencies installed, run `grunt` from the project directory.
-This will run the default grunt task which will minify `circles.js` to `circles.min.js`

 ### Usage

 Include the `circles.js` or `circles.min.js` file in your HTML file.
 There are no dependencies.